 How To Extend An Allen Wrench For More Leverage

-Allen wrenches and hex keys are a vital part of DIY and building work, especially when building flat pack furniture!
+Allen wrenches and hex keys are a vital part of DIY and building work, especially when building flat pack furniture—though many still wonder why Allen keys aren’t made like a screwdriver for convenience.

 Typically, these small wrenches will help you tighten screws and assemble furniture without the need for a drill or power tool.
 Sound’s brilliant, right?
 But how do we get more leverage from our Allen wrench?